Researching Scholarships and Educational Grants

 - www.finaid.org/ includes information about different types of financial aid.
 Also, behind the homepage links, you will find links to specific awards and financial aid search engines.
 (At the same site, don't miss the Scholarships link.)

-- You can find information about numerous financial aid opportunities for a wide variety of educational and career paths at Students.gov, which includes links to scholarship search engines and career tools.
+- Find information about numerous financial aid opportunities for a wide variety of educational and career paths on the Federal Student Aid site, which includes links to scholarship search engines and career tools, such as careeronestop.

 - US Armed Forces Student Loan Repayment Program.
 On the same site, you'll find additional links to other educational financial aid programs offered through the various branches of the armed forces.